The Ultimate Guide to Construction Retainage

 The specifics of each job’s retainage, including the rate of holdback and payment schedules, should be clearly detailed in the contract agreement.

-fixed vs variable retainage
+fixed vs. variable retainage in construction

 Let’s say you’re about to sign a contract for a job scheduled for a total of ten payments of $30,000 each, with an agreed retainage percentage of 10%.